rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-05-13-notes-on-map-and-territory.md

 date:  2022-05-13 14:08:00 -0400
 modified: 2022-05-13 08:30:00 -0400
 permalink: "/notes_on_map_and_territory/"
-description: "Some notes on Map and Territory, the first book of The Sequences"
+description: "Some notes on Map and Territory, the first book in The Sequences"
 tags: [rationality, psychology]
 type: Notes
 extent: (2/6)